15 things you should know about New Mexico

 Enchanted Circle Scenic Byway

-The Enchanted Circle Scenic Byway, a 83-mile loop through northern New Mexico, offers breathtaking views of forests, mountains, and charming villages.
+The Enchanted Circle Scenic Byway, an 83-mile loop through northern New Mexico, offers breathtaking views of forests, mountains, and charming villages.
 The byway is a popular route for road trips and outdoor adventures, showcasing the state’s natural beauty and diverse landscapes.
+Highlights along the route include the artsy town of Taos, the stunning Wheeler Peak (the highest point in New Mexico), and the picturesque Eagle Nest Lake.
+Whether you’re hiking, biking, or simply driving, the Enchanted Circle provides endless opportunities for exploration and relaxation.

 Bandelier National Monument